Skip to contentNotify me by email about available dates

 Acute phase of psychiatric conditions

 Active psychosis, manic episode, or severe depression with self-harm tendencies.
-Somatic therapy releases emotions and therefore requires stable psychological "ground."
+In this work, in deep stillness, emotions that have been held in the body may at times surface.
+For this, a stable psychological ground is needed.
 In such moments, specialist psychiatric care takes priority.

 Under the influence of psychoactive substances

-The therapy relies on precise communication with the nervous system.
+The therapy rests on a subtle, attentive contact with the body.
 Alcohol, drugs, or strong consciousness-altering medications (taken shortly before a session) make it impossible to establish clear therapeutic contact.

 Bessel van der Kolk, The Body Keeps the Score